yanto1996/CS5520-Final-Project/README.md

 Select File > Open and navigate to the project folder.
 Sync Gradle files:
 Android Studio will prompt you to sync Gradle.
 Click Sync Now to ensure all dependencies are installed.
-Set up Firebase:
-Add your google-services.json file to the app/ directory.
 Configure environment variables:
 Add your API keys in a secure way (e.g., local.properties or directly in your code for testing purposes).
 Build and run the app: